Hey, there. I’m Sheri.

 - Having a few brilliantly beautiful children & the opportunity to become a rabid soccer mom

-- Becoming an instructor of undergraduate literary geniuses
+- Becoming an professor of undergraduate literary geniuses

 Instead, it looked more like this…